OpenTOSCA/opentosca-vintner/docs/docs/publications.md

 {% endraw %}

 ## Pruning Modes for Deployment Models: From Manual Modeling to Automated Removal of Elements and Their Implications

+> Stötzner M, Speth S, Becker S. Pruning Modes for Deployment Models: From Manual Modeling to Automated Removal of Elements and Their Implications.
+In: Proceedings of the 14th International Conference on Cloud Computing and Services Science (CLOSER 2024).
+SciTePress; 2024:65-76. doi:10.5220/0012568300003711

 - CLOSER 2024
 - [https://doi.org/10.5220/0012568300003711](https://doi.org/10.5220/0012568300003711){target=_blank}